-This award is made from a fund established by family, friends, and colleagues of Richard P. Schuster, Jr., a graduate of Caltech and the Institute's director of development at the time of his death.

-The recipient is a junior or senior in chemistry or chemical engineering; selection is based on financial need and a demonstration of academic promise.
+This Award is made from funds established by family, friends and colleagues of Richard P. Schuster, Jr., a graduate of Caltech and the Institute's Director of Development at the time of his death.
+The recipient is a junior or senior in Chemistry or Chemical Engineering; selection is based on financial need and a demonstration of academic promise.